 Today, the “Golden State”, home of the “Forty-niners”, divorced its heritage and chose bankruptcy over mining.
 Not a bright thing to do, but California’s politicians have never been accused of being smart.
 Not only that, California no longer allows people to use hobby dredges to dig for gold, even though the state was built on gold mining.
 Hobby dredges are essentially harmless - and in some cases, they stir up food for fish.

 One of more than a hundred field trips led by the author to

 teach the public how to prospect for gold, diamonds and

 And where did those diamonds come from?
 No one has yet found the source of the diamonds accidentally discovered by old gold miners.
 In the 19th century (as today) few prospectors had knowledge of what diamonds looked like, particularly since the great diamond rush in Kimberley South Africa, didn’t take place until 1871, twenty-two years after the great Californian gold rush.
 And it is likely thousands of diamonds were mined with the Californian gold and were rejected with quartz in the mine tailings, simply because the prospectors had no idea what the diamonds were.
 The diamonds from California ranged from less than a carat to one that weighed 32.99 carats (Hausel, 1998; Erlich and Hausel, 2002).
-It is important to keep diamonds in mind while prospecting for gold, because some are worth thousands of times more than an equivalent weight of gold (after faceting).
+It is important to keep diamonds in mind while prospecting for gold, because some are worth thousands of times more than an equivalent weight of gold (after faceting), but then again, others are worthless.
 And many collectors pay premium prices for raw natural diamonds from unique locations.